There is a health epidemic going on.....right now.

 We bring together research, experience and expertise to help our users make better health a reality.
-All through our award-winning 10-week Fat Loss Challenge (FLC) - an app-based wellness coaching programme where real coaches track your progress and help you succeed.
+All through our award-winning 10-week programme - an app-based wellness coaching programme where real coaches track your progress and help you succeed.

 Don't take our word for it.
 You can read the stories from D9 users on our Facebook page.

 You may also want to read...

 - Why not just use free apps and internet diets?

 - Trends in adult body-mass index in 200 countries from 1975 to 2014: a pooled analysis of 1698 population-based measurement studies with 19·2 million participants.

 - Health Effects of Overweight and Obesity in 195 Countries over 25 Years.